barbaramartina/iOS-TransitionController/README.md

 A framework to handle custom transitions for iOS7
 -------------------------------------------------

-Forget to write code to implement **UIViewControllerAnimatedTransitioning** and **UIViewControllerTransitioningDelegate** and start focusing on writing your own transitions only by inheriting from **BMRTransitioner**
+Forget to write code to implement **UIViewControllerAnimatedTransitioning** and **UIViewControllerTransitioningDelegate** and start focusing on writing your own transitions only by inheriting from **BMRTransitioner**,

-Here is a basic diagram about how this solution works
+Here is a basic diagram about how this solution works.

     1. UML Class Basic Diagram
 ![UML Class Diagram](https://raw.githubusercontent.com/barbaramartina/iOS-TransitionController/master/resources/UML-Diagram.png)